 For lodging, Cannon Beach RV Resort is the perfect place to stay.
 This resort boasts 99 full hook-ups sites and amenities, such as an indoor pool and spa, a game room, and a convenience store.
 And what better way to start off your Oregon Coast road trip than with a stay at luxurious resort?

 Destination 2: Tillamook

 After leaving Cannon Beach, you will drive about ninety minutes south before reaching the town of Tillamook.
 Hope you’re hungry, because this destination is a foodie’s dream!
 Known for its variety of delicious dairy products, Tillamook is the perfect place for cheese and ice cream lovers alike.

 Tillamook Creamery is the most famous destination here.
 It is open daily for tours where visitors can see the process in action, complete with cows, samples, and lots of information.
 Before you leave, be sure to check out the gift shop and the restaurant, which features all of their delectable cheeses and other dairy products.

 After visiting Tillamook Creamery, be sure to check out the nearby Tillamook County Pioneer Museum and Tillamook Air Museum, where you will learn the area’s history.
 Next, take a stroll along the gorgeous Tillamook Bay before ending your day at Blue Heron French Cheese Company.

 Blue Heron French Cheese Company is another of the area’s famous creameries.
 The best part about this one is that you can stay here for the night with a membership program called Harvest Hosts.
-Your lodging will be free of charge, in exchange for the purchase of some goods from the creamery.
 With wines, spreads, dips, olive oils, cheeses, meats, and restaurant foods to choose from, making a purchase will not be difficult!